blindnet-io/product-management/refs/lexicon/RFC-Lexicon-2.md

 ### Data Consumer

-A human, or a other entity consuming the data concerning [Data Subjects](#data-subject).
+A human, or some other entity consuming the data concerning [Data Subjects](#data-subject).

 ### Data Subject